DragonMinded/bemaniutils/README.md

 series are supported.
 See `config/server.yaml` for an example file that you can modify.

 Do not use this utility to serve production traffic.
-Instead, see `bemani/wsgi/frontend.wsgi` for a ready-to-go WSGI file that can be used with uWSGI and nginx.
+Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python virtualenv containing this project and its dependencies, uWSGI and nginx.

 ## ifsutils

 A mediocre utility that can extract `.ifs` files.
 This has a lot of baked in assumptions and is not nearly as good as other open-source utilities for extracting files.
-It also cannot repack files.
+It also cannot repack files yet.
 This is included for posterity, and because some bootstrapping code requires it in order to fully start a production server.
 Run it like `./ifsutils --help` to see help output and learn how to use it.

 ## iidxutils